The Before you Turn 30 Financial Goals Checklist

 4. Eliminate all Bad Debt

 That’s right, get all those credit cards, auto, and other high interest loans paid off.
-If you have a mortgage or student loan debt, you probably have better ways to direct your excess cash flow, so don’t stress if your interest rates are low.
+If you have a mortgage or student debt, you probably have better ways to direct your excess cash flow, so don’t stress if your interest rates are low.

 - Bonus points: Pay off all high interest (4% and up) student loan debt.